 Please note that I neither know where the Avon warehouse is located nor will have transportation to get there.
 Hence, will I be able to ride to and from the warehouse with you or your representative?
 Upon arriving at the Rochester airport, I will take public transportation to downtown and go to the Courthouse to ask for you at the Clerk's office.
-If the plane arrives on time at 10:45 am. -the airline assures me that nationally its flights have an 85.6% on-time rate-, is it reasonable to estimate, given the distance between the airport and the Courthouse and the Courthouse and the Courthouse and the Avon warehouse and taking into account what you want the parties to do there, is it realistic to plan that I will be back at the airport by 6:30p.m.?
+If the plane arrives on time at 10:45 am. -the airline assures me that nationally its flights have an 85.6% on-time rate-, is it reasonable to estimate, given the distance between the airport and the Courthouse and the time of day, that I can be at the Courthouse by 12 noon?
+Considering the distance between the Courthouse and the Avon warehouse and taking into account what you want the parties to do there, is it realistic to plan that I will be back at the airport by 6:30p.m.?